The George Washington University Institute for Korean Studies

 Postdoctoral Fellowship in Korean Studies (Social Sciences)

-The George Washington University Institute for Korean Studies (GWIKS) is accepting applications for the Post-Doctoral Fellowship in Korean Studies each academic year.
+The George Washington University Institute for Korean Studies (GWIKS) is now accepting applications for an Assistant Research Professor of International Affairs and Postdoctoral Fellow in academic year 2020-21.
 This fellowship is open to scholars in the social sciences focusing on a Korea-related research topic.

-The fellowship will cover up to a 12-month period and provide a stipend of $50,000.
-The postdoctoral fellow will also receive shared office space and access to libraries and other resources at GW.
-Also, the postdoctoral fellow will be invited to participate in the academic life of the GWIKS.
+The postdoctoral fellowship will cover up to 12-month period between August 1, 2020, and July 31, 2021 and provide a stipend of $52,000, as well as conference travel funds up to $2,000.
+The postdoctoral fellow is responsible for ensuring they (and all of their dependents) have individual health insurance plans for the duration of the fellowship.
+The postdoctoral fellow will also receive office space, a personal computer, access to libraries, and other resources at the George Washington University.
+In addition, the postdoctoral fellow will be invited to participate in the academic life of GWIKS.

-- Work on revising his or her doctoral dissertation for publication as a monograph;
+- Work on revising their doctoral dissertation for publication as a monograph;

-- Give a public lecture for the GWIKS lecture series during appointment period;
+- Give a public lecture for the GWIKS Lecture Series during their appointment period;

 - Mentor GWIKS Undergraduate Fellows; and